We all know that cocaine used to be the active ingredient of Coca-Cola. But its history as a medicine, and as a drug, goes back even further.

 The Racist Roots of Cocaine Prohibition

 But it wasn’t all glum at that time.
-By 1900, at least 30,000 black Americans were working as school teachers across the country.
-Booker T. Washington’s the National Negro Business League began supporting African-American entrepeneurs.
-George Walker and Bert Williams became the nation’s first black recording artists, setting the stage for the soul, jazz, R&B, and rock ‘n’ roll revolutions in the decades to come.
-In fact, black Americans, with their newfound wealth and political power, were buying up land, too.
+By 1900, at least 30,000 Black Americans were working as school teachers across the country.
+Booker T. Washington’s National Negro Business League began supporting African-American entrepreneurs.
+George Walker and Bert Williams became the nation’s first Black recording artists, setting the stage for the soul, jazz, R&B, and rock ‘n’ roll revolutions in the decades to come.
+In fact, Black Americans, with their newfound wealth and political power, were buying up land, too.

 And all that progress, as it tends to go in America, came with some serious backlash.

-Just as American legislators demonized opium in the US as a tool that Chinese immigrants used to date-rape white women, these same legislators twisted black Americans’ cocaine consumption in a similar manner.
+In the same manner that American legislators demonized opium as a tool that Chinese immigrants used to date-rape white women, these same lawmakers twisted Black Americans’ cocaine consumption as uniquely criminal.
 By 1914, cocaine was outlawed at the federal level, and Pemberton, once again, had to change his Coca-Cola formula to comply with the moralistic idiocy of the time.

 Where Cocaine Stands in the US Today

 Although cocaine remains outlawed for so-called “recreational use,” the federal government classifies it as a Schedule II drug.
 Schedule II means it’s both addictive and potentially deadly, but it has some accepted medical use.
 On the other hand, marijuana, which is one of the safest drugs on the planet, is classified as Schedule I, meaning it’s not only dangerous (supposedly), but it also has no accepted medical use, either.